NASCAR O'Reilly Auto Parts Series: History

 The series emerged from NASCAR's Sportsman division, which had been formed in 1950 as NASCAR's short track race division.
 It was NASCAR's fourth series (after the Modified and Roadster series in 1948 and Strictly Stock Series in 1949).
 The sportsman cars were not current model cars and could be modified more, but not as much as Modified series cars.
-It became the Late Model Sportsman Series in 1968, and soon featured races on larger tracks such as Daytona International Speedway.
+It became the Late Model Sportsman Series in 1968, and soon featured races on larger tracks such as Daytona.
 Drivers used obsolete Grand National cars on larger tracks but by the inception of the touring format in 1982, the series used older compact cars.
 Short track cars with relatively small 300 cubic inch V-8 motors were used.
 Drivers used smaller current year models featuring V6 motors.

 The modern-day O'Reilly Auto Parts Series was formed in 1982, when Anheuser-Busch sponsored a newly reformed late-model sportsman series with its Budweiser brand.
-In 1984, the series switched sponsorship to Anheuser-Busch's Busch Beer brand and was renamed the Busch Grand National Series.
+In 1984, the series switched sponsorship to Anheuser-Busch's busch beer brand and was renamed the Busch Grand National Series.

 "Grand National" was dropped from the series' title in 2003 as part of NASCAR's brand identity (the "Grand National" name was later used for the Busch East and Winston West series as part of a nationwide standardization of rules for NASCAR's regional racing; both series are now run under ARCA Menards Series banner after NASCAR purchased the organization in 2018).
 Anheuser-Busch dropped the sponsorship after the 2007 season; Nationwide Insurance took over the sponsorship for the 2008 season, renaming it the Nationwide Series.
 The Nationwide sponsorship was a seven-year contract, and did not include the banking and mortgage departments of Nationwide.
-The sponsorship reportedly carried a $10 million commitment for 2008, with 6% annual escalations thereafter.
+The sponsorship reportedly carried a 10 million commitment for 2008, with 6% annual escalations thereafter.

 On September 3, 2014, it was announced that Comcast would become the new title sponsor of the series via its cable television and internet brand Xfinity, renaming it the Xfinity Series.